NYPL/dhi-tester/README.md

 ## Config
 In addition to the config files required by v1 and v2 indexers, you will need:
+- .env file in the root of the repo.
+Add your KMS encrypted AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID
 - `sam.test.yml` in the root of v1 and v2.
 For v1, this should be identical to `sam.qa.yml` in discovery-hybrid-indexer, with one change: replace ELASTIC_SEARCH_RESOURCES_INDEX with test-index-v1 or -v2
 - `decrypted.env` Make sure to gitignore this file.
 This file needs to contain these decrypted credentials:
 ```